jeremyglebe/AspectsOfEternity-Wiki/secrets.md

 # The God-King's Sacrifice and the Ascension of the White Flame

-The cataclysm of Elysium, the cradle of civilizations, was caused by the manifestation of an ancient and potent outer god, known as the Moon Presence.
-As the being laid waste to the world, it was God-King Aurias who saved humanity with his last defiance.
-In a grand act of sacrifice, he used his divine power to banish the Moon Presence.
-This act, however, cost Aurias his life, and he was reduced to a shriveled husk, his once radiant form extinguished.
+The cataclysm of Elysium was a catastrophe of apocalyptic proportions, brought to bear by the manifestation of the Moon Presence, an ancient and potent outer god.
+Unleashing its unholy power, it laid waste to the world, transforming a once prosperous civilization into a battlefield of despair and destruction.

-His apprentice, the White Flame Etehr, a Gnome ascended to godhood, was at his side during these final moments.
-Witnessing the sacrifice of Aurias had profound implications, shaking the foundations of their world.
-A demi-human god, ascending to the mantle of God-King, was an unprecedented event, causing ripples across the divine and mortal realms alike.
+It was during this time of chaos and devastation that God-King Aurias made his final stand.
+With a resolute heart and unwavering determination, he confronted the Moon Presence.
+In an act of ultimate sacrifice, Aurias used every shred of his divine power to banish the malevolent entity.
+The cost was his life; his radiant form was extinguished, reduced to a shriveled husk.

-In his final moments, Aurias turned to Etehr, his eyes aflame with wisdom and resolve.
+At Aurias' side during these cataclysmic events was the White Flame Etehr, a Gnome turned god.
+Etehr and Aurias shared a bond that transcended their divine status; a friendship that had spanned over a hundred years.
+Aurias had mentored Etehr since his ascension, guiding him along the divine path.

-> To be a god is not to be immortal, Etehr,"
+In his last moments, Aurias spoke to Etehr, his voice echoing with wisdom and resolve.

-he intoned, his voice a mere whisper, yet resonating with the weight of ages.
+> To be a god, Etehr, is not to be eternally living.
+We are but scribes of our own destiny.
+Our power, it dwelleth in our purpose.
+My purpose hath been to shield our kinfolk.
+Now, unto thee, I bestow this duty.
+In this epoch of shadow, mankind yearns for a beacon; a flame to cleave through the abyss.
+Thou, the White Flame, shall serve as this beacon.
+Thou art deserving of the crown.

-> In ages past we have lived and died.
-We are not immortal.
-We are merely authors of our own fate.
-Our power is in our purpose and my purpose has been grand.
-I have protected our people through the ages.
-I gift this purpose to thee, if thou wilt accept.
-Humanity, in this era of darkness, needs a light; a flame to cut through the darkness and pave the way.
-The God-King of the long night shall be the White Flame.
-Humanity shall come together, man and his brethren, to survive this deathly cold.
-This I have spoken, this I shall speak: Thou art worthy of a crown.
+With Aurias' final words, his light dimmed, leaving a husk.
+Etehr, mourning his mentor, assumed the mantle of God-King, swearing to safeguard their people.

-With these final words, the light in Aurias' eyes dimmed, leaving behind only the shriveled form of what once was a mighty God-King.
-Mourning the loss of his mentor, Etehr took upon himself the mantle of God-King, vowing to protect their people and lead them to salvation.
+Etehr's ascension shook the divine and mortal realms alike.
+The ascent of a demi-human god to the status of God-King was unprecedented.
+Yet, in the looming darkness, it brought unity to humanity, both man and kin alike.
+A new, darker era had dawned, yet it was bound together under one unified banner.